The Northwest Trolls around Washington

 Jakob Two Trees in Issaquah

 Direct your navigation or rideshare to the Issaquah Community Center (301 Rainier Blvd.
-S., Issaquah) and prepare for a quarter mile hike down Rainier Trail.
+S., Issaquah) and prepare for an easy quarter mile hike down Rainier Trail.
 Jacob Two Trees is nestled in a forest in the lowlands of the Issaquah alps.

 Pia the Peacekeeper on Bainbridge Island

 Pia the Peacekeeper, according to Dambo, “is like a playful troll, because she is playing with the humans, but she’s also a little bit scary, because she’s kind of strong, like a little girl can sometimes by accident break a leg or poke an eye out or light a fire to the hair of her doll.”
-Pia is made from recycled wood residing in Sakai Park.
+Pia is made from recycled wood residing in Sakai Park and she keeps the peace between trolls, animals, and humans.

 Bainbridge Island is about 20 miles from Bellevue, and the trip includes a ferry ride on the Washington State ferry system, which is currently the largest ferry system in the United States.
 Be sure to plan accordingly if you’re visiting on the weekends, as ferries tend to fill up fast.
 Crossing to Bainbridge Island lasts about 35 minutes.